 The facade was designed by Alessandro Galilei and was erected between 1732 and 1735.
 The work was ordered by Pope Clement XII Corsini.
 It consists of a row of pillars and Corinthian semi-columns, a central tympanum and a balustrade with 15 statues of a.o.
 Christ and Saint John the Baptist.
 Pope Clement had the Corsini coat of arms as well as an inscription honoring Pope Clement placed on the facade.

 The presbytery and apse were redone in the end of the 19th century.

 The portico is embellished with reliefs showing scenes from the life of Saint John the Baptist.
-The statue of Constantine was originally found on the baths on the Quirinale.
+The statue of Constantine was originally found in the baths on the Quirinal Hill.